 When planning for an extreme weather event consider alternative ways to operate if power, supplies, buildings, properties, roads and communications are cut off or unavailable.

-- Photograph equipment or assets to show pre-event condition.
+- Photograph equipment or assets to show pre-disaster condition.

-- Review and document how you will manage orders and cancellations.
+- Review how you will manage orders, refunds and cancellations.

-- Check you have financial reserves and emergency cash on hand.
+- Consider keeping financial reserves and emergency cash.

 - Check with your local council to access: